Sources of ancient Tamil history: Economic activity evidence

 There are remnants of many of the items imported from and exported to the Roman empire, at Arikamedu.
 Imported items recovered from here include ceramics such as amphorae and sherds of Arretine ware, glass bowls, Roman lamps, a crystal gem and an object resembling a stylus.
 Artifacts that may have been meant for export include jewellery, worked ivory, textiles and perhaps leather or leather-related products.
 Similar looking ornaments have been recovered from Arikamedu and Palatine Hill in Rome, further confirming that this site was a leading trade center.
 The Pandyan port city Alagankulam has yielded a rouletted pottery ware that bears the figure of a ship on the shoulder portion.
 This figure is very similar to a finding reported from Ostia, an ancient port of the Romans.
 Wharf-like structures found at many port cities indicate that they might have been used as docks.
 Based on marine explorations of various port-sites, it has been suggested that stone anchors may have been used since as early as the 3rd century BCE.

-Epigraphical sources
+Inscriptions

 During the later half of the 20th century, several inscriptions of the Sangam age have been discovered in Tamil Nadu and Kerala.
 Most of them are written in Tamil-Brahmi script and are found in rocks or on pottery.
 The information obtained from such inscriptions have been used to corroborate some of the details provided by the Sangam literature.